VelasquezE/Automatic_gravity_measurement/README.md

 # Automatic_gravity_measurement
-Automatic system for measuring gravity using an inclined plane and a pendulum.
+Automatic system for measuring gravity using a pendulum.
 Final project for Digital electronics.